stigpaulsberg/Genome-4/mandatory_assignment/first_assignment.md

 The gene pool of a population is far greater than an individual and will be more diverse because there will be more possibilities through recombination and mutations.

-8. How is linkage analysis used to construct genetic maps?
+**8. How is linkage analysis used to construct genetic maps?**

 Linkage analysis is based on the assumption that the further apart two genes are on two homologous chromosomes, the higher the frequency of the recombination.

 Distance between genes are expressed in **map units**: One map unit is the distance between two genes that recombine with a frequency of 1%.

-9. Explain, why mapping is still an important feature for genome sequencing.
+**9. Explain, why mapping is still an important feature for genome sequencing.**

 **Genome mapping** is the placement of genes and other DNA distinctive sequences in a genomic landscape.

-10. Describe briefly different types of markers used to construct genetic maps, and mention some advantages or disadvantages.
+**10. Describe briefly different types of markers used to construct genetic maps, and mention some advantages or disadvantages.**

 DNA markers are: